alex-bellon/wikipedia/wikipedia.md

 [Slide Attack](https://en.wikipedia.org/wiki/Slide_attack) - The slide attack is a form of cryptanalysis designed to deal with the prevailing idea that even weak ciphers can become very strong by increasing the number of rounds, which can ward off a differential attack.

+### Data Structures

+[Rope](https://en.wikipedia.org/wiki/Rope_%28data_structure%29) - a data structure composed of smaller strings that is used to efficiently store and manipulate a very long string.
+For example, a text editing program may use a rope to represent the text being edited, so that operations such as insertion, deletion, and random access can be done efficiently.

 ### Graphics

+[Box-drawing character](https://en.wikipedia.org/wiki/Box-drawing_character) - a form of semigraphics widely used in text user interfaces to draw various geometric frames and boxes.
+Box-drawing characters typically only work well with monospaced fonts.

 [Greeble](https://en.wikipedia.org/wiki/Greeble) - or nurnie is a fine detailing added to the surface of a larger object that makes it appear more complex, and therefore more visually interesting.